stenvala/aws-cdk-legos/g2-ts-lambda-to-lambda-with-iam/README.md

 # What's here?

-This creates two lambdas.
-Demo sends get request to the first (created in stack 1), which forwards it to the second (created in stack 2) using iam role as authenticator and returns the message.
+This creates two Lambdas and not in a way how you would do them in production - especially in continuous delivery deployments.
+Demo sends get request to the first (created in stack 1), which forwards it to the second (created in stack 2) using IAM role as authenticator and returns the message.

 ![plot](../sketches/iam-lambda.png)